tigerfarm/tigtaskrouterworker/README.md

 Worker manages their status and call reservations:

+- The worker begins by entering their identity and a password.
 - Available: available to take a call.
 - Busy: busy taking a call.
 - Unavailable: unavailable, or offline, not taking calls.